 The vision for the site is a place where the Macquarie Lightstation's position as an important attraction along the coastal walk and as a prominent harbour landmark is preserved and enhanced.
 The site's rich cultural heritage, including its early Aboriginal occupation will be protected and interpreted.

 1.1.
 Commencement Date

-This plan was adopted by the Trustthe Harbour Trust on 20 December 2007_XXXX 2019 and came into force on that datethe day after it was published on the Federal Register of Legislative Instruments.
+This plan was adopted by the Harbour Trust on XXXXX 2019 and came into force the day after it was published on the Federal Register of Legislative Instruments.